 |Risk Management||Ensure the integrity of your reports through proper audit trails.|

-The cost of an EPM solution is dependent on the size of the business, the number of functionalities, how many concurrent users are needed, and the overall size of the company itself.
+Pricing of enterprise performance management software can vary based on several variables.
+The total cost of an EPM solution is dependent on the size of the business, the number of functionalities or modules required, how many concurrent users are needed, and the overall size of the company itself.

 Developers may advertise costs as low as $10 per user per month, though these price plans are entry-level and extremely limited in functionality.
 Companies should expect to start spending anywhere from $70 to $200 per user per month.
 You’ll also want to consider additional costs that will be important to factor in when evaluating purchasing a solution, such as implementation, training, data migration, and on-going support with annual updates.